 in the vision of those with dyslexia...Where there were dyslexic

 children with eye problems, the occurrence was no more likely than for

 non-dyslexics, the study found.
 And a large majority of dyslexic children

 were defined as having "perfect vision"

 The effectiveness and cost-effectiveness of coloured filters for reading disability: A systematic review

 ''There are a lot of abnormalities of the eyes that normal readers have as well, so tinted lenses and overlays have no foundation as a bona fide treatment for reading problems in any research that I'm aware of'' (Prof. Vellutino quote in Mills.
 The Dyslexia Myth)

-www.inpp.org.uk/ 'Primitive reflexes develop during uterine life.
+www.inpp.org.uk/ According to the INPP ''Primitive reflexes develop during uterine life.
 They should be fully present

 at birth and are gradually inhibited by higher centres in the brain during the